flurfunk/flurfunk-web/README.md

 This will create _target/flurfunk-web.war_.

-When running in an application server like Tomcat as non-root app (i.e. with a context path), flurfunk-server is expected at the context path _/flurfunk-server_ in the same application server.
+When running in an application server like Tomcat as non-root app (i.e. with a context path), flurfunk-server is expected at the URL _http://localhost:8080/flurfunk-server_.
 You can overwrite this by setting the system property _flurfunk.server_.

 ### Creating a standalone JAR that includes Jetty ###